-Documentation Requirements for all wages, compensation and benefits services must maintain daily, continuous timesheets.
+Documentation Requirements for all wages, compensation and benefits

+All staff whose duties include multiple direct care services (e.g., direct care workers, direct care trainers, and job coaches) and/or both direct care services and non-direct care services must maintain daily, continuous timesheets.
 The daily timesheet must document, for each day, the person's start time, stop time, total hours worked, and the actual time worked (in increments no greater than 30 minutes) performing each separate function to be reported in different lines of the cost report.
 Time must be directly charged and allocation of time is not acceptable in such situations.